Top 4 Dog Breeds Originated in the Czech Republic

 They are highly intelligent, active, and easy-to-train.
 They are easy to groom, and if trained well, they can become the best family dog.
 But remember, they are not safe for other small-sized pets because of their hunting nature.

 They were popular in the royal palaces around Europe but later the popularity of Miniature Pinscher decreased the people’s interest in the Prague Ratters.
-Currently, they are not much popular outside the Czech Republic, but still, the Prague Ratters are among one of the best toy dog breeds if you are looking for a small-sized all-rounder dog.
+Currently, they are not very popular outside the Czech Republic, but still, the Prague Ratters are among the best toy dog breeds if you are looking for a small-sized all-rounder dog.

 Czechoslovakian Wolfdog